- Table of Content

-Let us see how it looks in terms of dollars: For companies with $1 billion in the yearly purchase, this means having $10 million in unmanaged maverick spend.
+Let's see how it looks in terms of dollars: For companies with $1 billion in the yearly purchase, this means having $10 million in unmanaged maverick spend.
 While the loss of savings stand out here, decreased sourcing leverage and increased processing costs come as close seconds.

-Why it is Important to Control Maverick Spend
+Why It's Important to Control Maverick Spend

 In addition to draining your savings, costing you time and resources, every maverick purchase undermines the impact of your procurement activities and pushes your company away from the bottom line.

 Below are some of the various effects of maverick spending:

 - Decreased realization of sourcing savings

 - Increased supply-base risks